ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

     }
 ```

-Another example would be a dapp that has different roles and priveleges. `_checkTeleporterUpgradeAccess` can be implemented to check whether the caller is a specific role.
+Another example would be a dApp that has different roles and priveleges. `_checkTeleporterUpgradeAccess` can be implemented to check whether the caller is a specific role.

 ```solidity
     function _checkTeleporterUpgradeAccess() internal view virtual override {